The WREN were officially wound up in March 2021. This group will now evolve to form the Recycle Right Rangers.

-The Southern Metropolitan Regional Council (SMRC) Waste Reduction & Recycling Education Network, (the WREN) is an independent group of community volunteers (residents) from SMRC member councils, established to help increase community understanding of the importance of waste, recycling, and greater awareness of the activities of the SMRC.
+The Southern Metropolitan Regional Council (SMRC) Waste Reduction & Recycling Education Network, (the WREN) was an independent group of community volunteers (residents) from SMRC member councils, established in 2009 to help increase community understanding of the importance of waste, recycling, and greater awareness of the activities of the SMRC.

-The WREN is a valued advisor to the SMRC.
+The WREN was a valued advisor to the SMRC.

-The WREN seeks to engage behavioural change with respect to waste and recycling by residents in the south metropolitan region for a more sustainable community.
+The WREN sought to engage behavioural change with respect to waste and recycling by residents in the south metropolitan region for a more sustainable community.

-The SMRC Waste Reduction & Recycling Education Network (WREN) aims to:
+The SMRC Waste Reduction & Recycling Education Network (WREN) aimed to:

 - Gather community feedback and suggestions to assist the SMRC with its operations and decision making.